Nold360/docker-borgbackup/README.md

 # Docker-BorgBackup
 Full Automated Container-Backup - Docker Style!

-**Important: This image is in ALPHA/POC-State!
+**WARNING: This image is in ALPHA/POC-State!
 Don't rely your production backup on it!**
-**Important: Since this Container could be EXTREMLY destructive, don't keep it running!**
+**Also, since this Container could be EXTREMLY destructive, don't keep it running in background!**

 ## ToDo's/Limitations/...:
  - Implement Pruning / Repo Cleanup methods